 Appendix 1 – What is Whistleblowing, and how does it apply?

 Whistleblowing is when a report is made about a suspected wrongdoing which is in the public interest.
 This is referred to as making a disclosure in the public interest.
 A whistleblower is someone who raises serious concern about wrongdoing or malpractice so that problems can be identified and resolved quickly.

 Associates are encouraged to report malpractice.
 However, the person making the disclosure must have a reasonable belief that it is in the “public interest” for protection to apply.

 Associates might be unsure whether it is appropriate to raise their concern under this policy and procedure or whether it is a personal grievance, which is more appropriate to raise under the grievance procedure.
 Any associate in this situation is encouraged to refer to Sections 1.1 and 1.2 below, and if still unsure to contact a Director in confidence for advice.
-If the concern relates to a director, the Associate should contact a member of the Advisory Board in the first instance.
+If the concern relates to a Director, the Associate should contact an independent member of the Advisory Board in the first instance.
 If the suspected malpractice relates to the Assessment of Vocational Qualifications the Associate should refer to the Assessment Policy.
 If the concern relates to a Safeguarding allegation against an Associate or a Training Delivery sub-contractor used by Capella, the Associate should refer to the Safeguarding Policy.

-Under the Public Interest Disclosure Act 1998 and the Enterprise and Regularity Reform Act 2013 the disclosure of confidential information in the public interest is a lawful act and an associate cannot be dismissed, disciplined or unfavourably treated provided:
+Under the Public Interest Disclosure Act 1998 and the Enterprise and Regularity Reform Act 2013 the disclosure of confidential information in the public interest is a lawful act and an Associate cannot be dismissed, disciplined or unfavourably treated provided:

 Under no circumstances should Associates talk to the media or to any other person or body without first exhausting the proper procedure.